Ski Trip Packing List: Must Have Kids Ski Trip Essentials and Gear for Cold Weather

 What are ski socks?
 Basically, socks that will keep your feet WARM are so important to include in your ski trip checklist.

 I am so glad I bought these socks for our trip.
+They are thick socks without being TOO thick and worked great even throughout a long day on the slopes.

 Even with doing your best to keep your kids dry – somehow they WILL find a way to get wet!